BACK HOME

 Q: What do you do with insects that encroach on your space?

-A: in principle, do the same as you would with any other animal.
-Use the least amount of force to prevent them from accessing you.
-However consider what's going on for the insect.
-Understand what kind of insect they are and the reasons they are acting.
-Are they just investigating you?
-Are they defending against a perceived threat?
-Are you encroaching in *their* space?
-The situation is different if someone is deliberately trying to take something from you (a bloodmeal, warm flesh in which to lay an egg).
+The situation is different if someone is deliberately trying to take something from you (a bloodmeal, warm flesh in which to lay an egg) or perhaps constantly treats you as a threat no matter what you do.
 Then you may consider whether you can truly co-exist.
 You are not obligated to support someone else's life at the cost of your health and life.
-You also may have the ability to leave a situation or alter your environment before resorting to killing individuals or categorical extermination.
-My wish is that you will honor the insect's life and self-determination such that killing is an absolute last resort, when it really is either you or them.
+You also may have the ability to leave a situation or alter the environment before resorting to killing individuals or categorical extermination.

 Respect for Bugs